toppev/get-loyalty-app/docs/README.md

 This documentation will be updated later.
 Also, the entire project is still under development.

+## Features

+- Customizable pages ([grapesjs](https://grapesjs.com/) editor or raw HTML/CSS)
+- Customizable [app](../loyalty-app) and app settings
+- Versatile campaigns: stamps, birthday and custom campaigns and [more](../loyalty-campaigns)
+- Customer rewards
+- Customer levels with rewards
+- QR codes in the app to identify the customer and reward
+- QR code reader app ([scanner-app](../scanner-app))
+- Progressive web app (e.g add to home screen)
+- Push notifications

+...and more

 ## Start development
 Prerequisites: [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/)